ChrispusGatia/cityeye/content/collections/our_history/embarking-on-a-visionary-journey.md

     id: ltbqcw3q
     date: '2009'
     card_description: |-
-      <h4>Upper Hill Eye and Laser Centre</h4>
+      <h4>UHEAL Opens Its Doors</h4>

-      Upper Hill Eye and Laser Centre (UHEAL), a state-of-the-art eye diagnostic centre equipped with an ultramodern eye theatre, opens its doors at 2nd floor, Upper Hill Medical Centre, Nairobi, Kenya.
+      The journey of what was to become the leading specialist eye hospital in the East African region began in 2009 when Upper Hill Eye and Laser Centre (UHEAL), a state-of-the-art eye diagnostic centre equipped with an ultramodern eye theatre, opened its doors to patients at Upper Hill Medical Centre, Nairobi Kenya.
     type: new_set
     enabled: true
   -
     id: ltbqsrk6
     date: '2010'
     card_description: |-
-      <h4>City Eye Foundation </h4>
-      UHEAL, in conjunction with the World Diabetes Foundation, launches an eye foundation to provide early intervention measures to patients at risk of going blind due to the diabetic eye complications.
+      <h4>The Foundation is Born</h4>

+      UHEAL, led by Dr. Kibata Githeko, an Ophthalmologist specializing in Paediatric and Vitreo-Retinal Surgery, recognized the urgent need for early intervention in diabetic eye complications.
+Together with the World Diabetes Foundation, they launched an eye care foundation targeting underserved communities through outreach clinics, aiming to prevent blindness and improve community health.
     type: new_set
     enabled: true
+  -
+    id: lv501dvk
+    date: '2015'
+    card_description: |-
+      <h4>CEH is Launched</h4>

+      Realising the growing demand for our services across patients from all walks of life, we established our general hospital City Eye Hospital (CEH) in 2015.
+Conveniently located along Ngong Road, CEH was initially launched as an affiliate of UHEAL.
+Three years later, UHEAL acquired CEH.
+The merger saw the UHEAL branch in Upper Hill Medical Centre transformed into CEH’s Appointment-only Clinic and the Ngong Road branch into CEH’s Walk-in General Hospital.
+    type: new_set
+    enabled: true
+  -
+    id: lv503b70
+    date: '2017'
+    card_description: |-
+      <h4>Speciality Training Incorporated</h4>

+      To improve the number of well-trained eye care professionals in the region, CEH commenced its training programme: providing a rotational centre to equip students with the latest techniques in ophthalmic practice, starting with ophthalmic nursing students at the Kenya Medical Training College in 2017 and ophthalmology resident students at the University of Nairobi in 2019.
+    type: new_set
+    enabled: true
+  -
+    id: lv504y6r
+    date: '2022'
+    card_description: |-
+      <h4>CEH Nyeri and Ngong Established</h4>

+      Noticing how much our patients appreciated the convenience of having state-of-the-art eye care in an exceptionally welcoming environment locally, CEH began to expand outside the capital, opening two new branches in Nyeri Town and Ngong Town, as part of the hospital’s expansion plan grounded in improving access to quality and affordable eye care for those residing outside the capital.
+    type: new_set
+    enabled: true
+  -
+    id: lv505yez
+    date: '2024'
+    card_description: |-
+      <h4>CEH’s Evolution Continues</h4>

+      CEH’s evolution as a leading eye hospital in East Africa continues.
+Currently, CEH comprises three ultramodern facilities and a vision centre.
+The hospital has over 90 highly-trained staff members, including full-time eye specialists (retinal and cataract surgeons).
+CEH handles the full range of routine and complex eye procedures, conducting 3,000-4,000 surgeries annually.
+The hospital also now has an in-house Ophthalmic Training Programme.
+    type: new_set
+    enabled: true
 author: 14d3b439-c1ca-4786-8ce7-59caffb630ff
 template: our_history/show
 updated_by: 14d3b439-c1ca-4786-8ce7-59caffb630ff
-updated_at: 1709484314
+updated_at: 1713430348
 ---